 High Altitude Travel Insurance

-Primarily most people travelling to Nepal are looking for high altitude travel insurance.
+Primarily most people traveling to Nepal are looking for high-altitude travel insurance.
 A peace of mind policy that will get them home safe if the worst happens at the top of a 5,000-metre pass.
-But remember, that to many insurance companies, high altitude is more than 2,000 metres, so be sure to check the small print before you buy.
+But remember to check what the definition of high altitude is.

 Is trekking insurance mandatory in Nepal?